Testing the API

 3. Open the local app, create or select a workspace, and create a local workspace API key.

-4. Send one unauthenticated request to confirm the API worker is reachable.
+4. Send one unauthenticated request to confirm that the API worker is reachable.

-5. Send one authenticated request to confirm the key, workspace scope, and request body are correct.
+5. Send one authenticated request to confirm that the key works, the workspace scope is correct, and the request body is valid.

 6. Connect the external system or larger sync job only after those checks pass.